cham11ng/sagarchamling.com/content/notes/aws-solution-architect-101/index.md

 ### Terminate

 When you terminate an instance, the instance stores are erased, and you lose both the public IP address and private IP address of the machine

+## Pricing

+**On-Demand Instances** are recommended for the following use cases:

+- Users who prefer the low cost and flexibility of Amazon EC2 without upfront payment or long-term commitments
+- Applications with short-term, spiky, or unpredictable workloads that cannot be interrupted
+- Applications being developed or tested on Amazon EC2 for the first time

+**Spot Instances** are recommended for the following use cases:

+- Applications that have flexible start and end times
+- Applications that are only feasible at very low compute prices
+- Users with fault-tolerant or stateless workloads

+**Savings Plans** are recommended for the following use cases:

+- Workloads with a consistent and steady-state usage
+- Customers who want to use different instance types and compute solutions across different locations
+- Customers who can make monetary commitment to use Amazon EC2 over a 1-year or 3-year term

+With **Reserved Instances**, you can choose the type that best fits your applications needs.

+- Standard Reserved Instances: These provide the most significant discount (up to 72 percent off On-Demand pricing) and are best suited for steady-state usage.
+- Convertible Reserved Instances: These provide a discount (up to 54 percent off On-Demand pricing) and the capability to change the attributes of the Reserved Instance if the exchange results in the creation of Reserved Instances of equal or greater value.
+Like Standard Reserved Instances, Convertible Reserved Instances are best suited for steady-state usage.
+- Scheduled Reserved Instances: These are available to launch within the time windows that you reserve.
+With this option, you can match your capacity reservation to a predictable recurring schedule that only requires a fraction of a day, a week, or a month.

+**Dedicated Hosts** can help you reduce costs because you can use your existing server-bound software licenses, such as Windows Server, SQL Server, and Oracle licenses.

+- Dedicated Hosts can be purchased on demand (hourly).
+- Dedicated Hosts can be purchased as a Reservation for up to 70 percent off the On-Demand price.